bonfireprocessor/bonfireprocessor.github-io/archive/privacy_org.md

 ## Privay Policy

-We are very delighted that you have shown interest in {{ site.title }}.
+We are very delighted that you have shown interest in The Bonfire processor project.
 Data protection is of a particularly high priority for us.
-The use of the Internet pages of {{ site.title }} is possible without any indication of personal data; however, if a visitor wants to use special services via our website, processing of personal data could become necessary.
+The use of the Internet pages of the Bonfire processor project is possible without any indication of personal data; however, if a visitor wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the visitor.
-The processing of personal data, such as the name, address, e-mail address, or telephone number of a visitor shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to {{ site.title }}.
-By means of this data protection declaration, we would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a visitor shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the Bonfire processor project.
+By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, visitors  are informed, by means of this data protection declaration, of the rights to which they are entitled.
-As the controller, {{ site.title }} has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, the Bonfire processor project has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every visitor is free to transfer personal data to us via alternative means, e.g. by telephone.

 ### 1. Definitions
-The data protection declaration of {{ site.title }} is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of the Bonfire processor project is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.
 In this data protection declaration, we use,  the following terms:

 #### Personal data